verus-lang/verus-mode.el/README.md

 | `M-.`      | Jump to definition                   |
 | `M-,`      | Jump back                            |

+To make sure that jump to definition works properly as well as fast, you need to make sure you have [ripgrep](https://github.com/BurntSushi/ripgrep) installed on your system with PCRE2 support (you can confirm this by running `rg --engine pcre2 foo` in an empty directory: it'll complain about lack of pcre2 support if you don't have it).

 ## Unicode Math Prettification

 Verus-mode displays keywords like `forall` and `exists` using mathematical